NCAR/HPC-Docs/docs/environment-and-software/user-environment/modules.md

 In the example above, (`L`) indicates which modules are currently loaded.
-The modules deployed at NCAR are *hierarchical*, with a base of common Compilers and Core Software.
+The modules deployed at NCAR are *hierarchical*, with a base of common compilers and core software.
 The remainder of the output is dependent on what core software (namely, compilers) are chosen.

 - `module help` – List options and subcommands for the module utility; or specify a modulefile by name for help with an individual module.